profeclipse/fterm.nvim/README.md

 # Ackowlegement

-This initial version is taken entirely from TJ Devries' [advent-of-nvim](https://github.com/tjdevries/advent-of-nvim).
+This initial version is taken entirely from TJ Devries' [Advent of nvim](https://github.com/tjdevries/advent-of-nvim).